-Are you unsure when writing a formal letter, such as an official letter of appointment or for an application?
+Are you unsure when writing a formal letter, such as an official letter of appointment or for an application and buy essays online for college?
 We have a simple 9-step guide, all the key information about the letter form and give you four additional tips that will help you to write and send a perfect letter.

 Our letter culture

 Letters have been around for as long as there are people.
 We have always wanted to leave messages and want to record and communicate important things.
 Since then, letters have served as written communications among people and have become more and more important over time.
 They are still used today for public expression (for example, letters to the editor), as stylistic devices in world literature (for example, Goethe’s epistolary novel “The Sorrows of the Young Werther”), for official purposes (for example, complaints) and also for private purposes (for example, love letters).

 But the letter culture, as we know it today, did not start until the 17th century.
 The letters were delivered across the country on foot, on horseback or with a stagecoach.
 The recipient paid for the received letter.
 Due to the long Brieftradition he became a collector’s item and stamps for collecting and valuables.